 - Resume/biography for each artist.

-- Statement describing how the residency will be documented for the DMSF AIRP archives.
+- Statement describing how the residency will be documented for the DMS AIRP archives.

-Attn: Dwight Vaught, Chair, Donna and Marvin Schwartz Foundation Artist-in-Residence Program
+Attn: Dwight Vaught, Chair, Donna and Marvin Schwartz Artist-in-Residence Program

 Campus Mailstop 3261-003-1AA